clottman/elizabethzaleski/pubs.md

 tk

 # Bonus material
 Do you want to read even **more** of my thoughts about dogs?
-This section didn't make the final cut for "All the Dead Dogs," but it still entertains me:
+This section didn't make the final cut for "All the Dead Dogs," but Karina deserves an audience: